 While the Phoenix Suns have yet to snag an NBA title in their history, they’ve still had a number of great moments.
-These are moments that die-hard Suns fans will remember for years to come, and they’re hoping the franchise will be able to provide more in the near future.
+These are moments that die-hard Suns fans will remember for years to come, and they’re hoping the franchise will be able to provide more, perhaps as soon as this postseason.

 Let’s take a look at the five best moments in Suns history.

 5.)
 Kevin Johnson slam over Hakeem Olajuwon (Game 4, 1994 Western Conference Semifinals vs. Houston Rockets)

 Everyone knows Kevin Johnson could get up there.
 Yes, he stands just 6-foot-1, but he had plenty of nasty finishes at the rim.
 In Game 4 of the 1994 Western Conference Semifinals, the odds were stacked against Johnson.
 After all, he was about to spike one over 7-foot stud Hakeem Olajuwon, who had been crowned Most Valuable Player of the Year and had just bagged his second Defensive Player of the Year trophy.

 But lo and behold, Johnson mustered his courage, hops, and tenacity when he aggressively drove the baseline.
 As expected, Olajuwon was there to meet him at the top.
 But Johnson wasn’t fazed.
 Yes, Olajuwon is one of the greatest of all time, but the 6-foot-1 guard was determined to score:

 4.)
 Rex Chapman game-tying shot (Game 4, 1997 first round vs. Seattle SuperSonics)